GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 independent of the knapping method.
 It is expected that these products show a higher mixture between methods and have lower probability values.
 The use of thresholds better indicates the accuracy of a model taking into account these probability values.
+The use of thresholds better indicates the accuracy of a model since it takes into account these probability values.

+![Examples of the use of different thresholds for classification.
+The upper example uses a default threshold of 0.5 for classification.
+The lower example uses a 0.7 threshold avoiding three false positives at the expense of one true positive](Article%20Figures/05%20ML%20explaining%20thresholds.png)

-The development of the present study was done using R version 4.1.1 in IDE RStudio version 2021.09.0 ([R. C. Team, 2019](#ref-r_core_team_r_2019); [Rs.
+Statistical analysis was carried out using R version R version 4.1.1 in IDE RStudio version 2021.09.0 ([R. C. Team, 2019](#ref-r_core_team_r_2019); [Rs.
 Team, 2019](#ref-rstudio_team_rstudio_2019)).
 The management of the data and